Requirements: Art and Art History

 Process for the Senior Capstone

 Students submit their proposal to the department chair, who collects and distributes each document to the faculty.
-Faculty will approve or reject each proposal based on whether the topic is reasonable in scope and clear in methodology.
+Faculty approve or reject each proposal based on whether the topic is reasonable in scope and clear in methodology.
 A student whose proposal is rejected must resubmit the document based on faculty recommendations.
 Students who receive faculty approval expand the project over the course of the fall semester and during winter break.
 Students are encouraged to consult with appropriate faculty to develop the project.

 The Public Presentation

 By fall break, the faculty announces a date for the public presentations, normally a Saturday in mid-February.
 Each presentation is a 15-minute, conference-style presentation delivered to a public audience.
 Students are placed into thematic panels of three or four students each to facilitate a spirited discussion after each group of talks.
-These question-and-answer sessions last 10–15 minutes per panel.
+These question-and-answer sessions last 10-15 minutes per panel.
 Honors students are required to participate with the same level of engagement as their peers.
-Faculty will serve as moderators for each panel.
+Faculty serve as moderators for each panel.

 Evaluating the Presentations